-During her undergraduate career, Fussell-Ware accumulated a plethora of research experience with diverse populations including children in Head Start/Early Head Start programs, children and adolescents diagnosed with ADHD/ADD, and youth living with mood and anxiety disorders.
-After her time as an undergrad, she joined the fight for social justice through education as a 2013 Teach for America Miami-Dade corps member, teaching 11th and 12th grade students at her alma mater in the Miami neighborhood of Liberty City for two years.
-While earning her MSW, Fussell-Ware served as a Clinical Services Liaison for a transitional housing non-profit as well as a therapist and community support worker for a mental health service provider.
+During her undergraduate career, Fussell-Ware accumulated a plethora of research experience with diverse populations, including children in Head Start/Early Head Start programs, children and adolescents diagnosed with ADHD/ADD, and youth living with mood/anxiety disorders.
+After graduating, she joined the fight for social justice through education as a Teach for America corps member, teaching 11th and 12th-grade students at her alma mater in the Miami neighborhood of Liberty City.
+While earning her MSW, Fussell-Ware served as a Clinical Services Liaison for a transitional housing non-profit and a clinician for a mental health service provider.

-Fussell-Ware's research interests include mental health disparities among and treatment of racial/ethnic minority children, adolescents, and transition-aged youth in addition to community empowerment and service provision for racial/ethnic minorities living in urban, underserved neighborhoods.
-Her career goals are to conduct groundbreaking research that positively influences social work practice as well as serve communities of color through partnerships with resource-rich academic institutions.
+Fussell-Ware's current research focuses on promoting mental health literacy among Black, Latinx, and Hispanic children, adolescents, and transition-age youth as a pathway to eliminating mental health disparities.
+She has been honored for her work on racial/ethnic minority youth mental health with fellowships from the Council on Social Work Education and American Psychological Association.
+Her career goals are to conduct groundbreaking research that positively influences policy and social work practice as well as serve communities of color through partnerships with resource-rich academic institutions.

 Selected Awards and Fellowships